naruto1212121111111/CS-5103-course-project-Date-Time-Transformation/README.md

 The output of the code is the converted datetime string in the format YYYY-MM-DD HH:MM:SS TimezoneAbbreviation +/-HHMM, where TimezoneAbbreviation is the abbreviation for the target timezone and +/-HHMM is the offset from UTC.

-Testcases:

-I just run the test cases with the disered file give test_your_code.py all the test cases passed.